My Dinner

 What is Swabian Potato Salad?

-Apart from potato salad, Swabia is famous for Spätzle (German egg dumplings), Maultaschen (German ravioli), Flädlesuppe (Pancake Soup) and Käsespätzle (cheese dumplings) and Zwiebelkuchen (Onion Pie).
+Apart from potato salad, Swabia is famous for Spätzle (German egg noodles), Maultaschen (German ravioli), Käsespätzle (cheese spaetzle), Flädlesuppe (pancake soup), and Zwiebelkuchen (onion pie).

-The Swabian-style potato salad differs from the northern German potato salad version, as it is much lighter and not made with mayonnaise (affiliate link).
+This salad differs from the northern German potato salad, which is made with mayonnaise (affiliate link) and served cold.

 How to make Kartoffelsalat